HCL-TECH-SOFTWARE/connections-doc/v8/admin/admin/t_admin_common_changing_config.md

             **Notes:**

             -   When you specify a path to the working directory on a system that is running Microsoft Windows, use a forward slash for the directory.
 For example: "C:/temp".
-            -   AIX, and Linux only: The directory must grant write permissions or the command fails.
+            -   Linux only: The directory must grant write permissions or the command fails.
         -   cell\_name is the name of the WebSphere Application Server cell that hosts the HCL Connections application.
 If you do not know the cell name, display it by typing the following command in the wsadmin client: print AdminControl.getCell\(\)

             **Note:** This input parameter is case-sensitive.

     For example:

-    -   AIX or Linux: LCConfigService.checkOutConfig\("/opt/temp","foo01Cell01"\)
+    -   Linux: LCConfigService.checkOutConfig\("/opt/temp","foo01Cell01"\)
     -   Microsoft Windows: LCConfigService.checkOutConfig\("c:/temp","foo01Cell01"\)
 3. If you want to find out the current value of a property, you can list the current configuration settings and values by using the following command: